CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-6-Azure-Defender.md

 ### Overview

-In this exercise, you will explore Azure Defender and Security Center features
+In this exercise, you will explore Microsoft Defender  for Cloud's features:

 You will be performing the following activities to achieve the goal.